About the Award

 Prizes: This year’s challenge features a grand prize of CAN$5000 for the team with the highest judges’ score.
 Three new prize categories of CAN$3000 each have also been created: 1) Innovation, 2) Data integration and 3) Impact & Exploration Significance.

 The judges will award these prizes based on participants’ scores for each category.
 Teams are eligible to win both the grand prize and a category prize, however they are not eligible to win more than one category prize.
 Be advised that prize amounts may increase based on sponsorship levels.

-Finalists: With the final contestants presenting at the PDAC 2022 convention, the NGEA™ will contribute funds for the flight and accommodation costs to Toronto for two to four members of the finalist teams (dependent on convention being held in-person).
+Finalists: With the final contestants presenting at the PDAC 2023 Convention, the NGEA™ will contribute funds for the flight and accommodation costs to Toronto for two to four members of the finalist teams (dependent on the Convention being held in-person).